 - Cultural understanding seminars of U.S. behaviors, expectations, and business culture

-We also partner with Services for International Students and Scholars (SISS) to assist our International students navigate the process of summer internships and opening the door to hiring after graduation.
+We also partner with Services for International Students and Scholars (SISS) to help our international students navigate the process of summer internships and opening the door to hiring after graduation.

 Making Connections As a Student

-- The School organizes company information sessions and company visits so students can learn more about potential employers
+- Information sessions – The School organizes company information sessions and company visits for students to learn more about potential employers.

-- Career Development handbook – The first step in an effective interview is analyzing the job qualifications and developing accomplishment stories from your background to show how you fit.
+- On-campus interviewing – The first step in an effective interview is analyzing the job qualifications and developing accomplishment stories from your background to show how you fit in.

-Internships are an essential part of the MBA experience because you can hone new skills and try out a possible career paths and companies.
-One hundred percent of our Full-Time students are placed into internships during the summer after their first year.
+Internships are an essential part of the MBA experience to hone new skills and try out possible career paths and companies.
+One hundred percent of our full-time students are placed into internships during the summer after their first year.

 - 100% of students placed into an internship through our career services office.

-- Companies where interns worked include Amgen, Autodesk, eBay, Intel, and Tesla Motors.
+- Companies where interns worked include Autodesk, Intel, Mars, and Microsoft.

-- Internships covered industries including CPG, finance, manufacturing, nonprofit, energy, healthcare, and technology.
+- Internships covered industries including finance, manufacturing, nonprofit, energy, healthcare, and technology.